Bregman algorithms for mixed-strategy generalized Nash equilibrium seeking in a class of mixed-integer games

 After splitting the operators, we need to define a suitable Legendre function $\varphi({\bm{\omega}})$.
 Here, we exploit the fact that the feasible set of each $x_i$ is a simplex.
-Specifically, we consider the negative Gibbs-Shannon entropy {(Example \ref{ex:GS_entropy}) as the regularizer of $\bm x$ and the squared Euclidean norm (Example \ref{ex:E_entropy}) as the regularizer of the other variables $(\bm y, \bm \mu, \lambda)$, as formally stated in the following lemma.} \begin{lemma} The function
+Specifically, we consider the negative entropy {(Example \ref{ex:NE_entropy}) as the regularizer of $\bm x$ and the squared Euclidean norm (Example \ref{ex:E_entropy}) as the regularizer of the other variables $(\bm y, \bm \mu, \lambda)$, as formally stated in the following lemma.}